Nmap Scan with Timing Parameters

 Initial Round trip timeout

-Initial-rtt-timeout specifies the initial value of time to be taken by a packet to return a reply, the return time can be greater or lesser than the initial-rtt-timeout because of the max-rtt-timeout and min-rtt-timeout specifies the range of time for a packet to return a reply but the packet attempts to return a reply in the time specified in initial-rtt-timeout
+The initial-rtt-timeout sets the initial value of time for a packet to return a reply; the return time can exceed or fall short of the initial-rtt-timeout because the max-rtt-timeout and min-rtt-timeout define the range of time for a packet to return a reply, but the packet aims to return a reply within the time specified in the initial-rtt-timeout.

 nmap -p21-25 192.168.1.139 --initial-rtt-timeout 50ms